rydmike/rydmike.github.io/blog_m3_talk.md

 ### Demo App Used in the Talk

-During the talk I use a simple demo app to show different ways to construct a `ThemeData` object and the different results they produce.
-The same app is also used in the presentation to show what changes in Flutter 3.0, when you switch to using Material 3 design, by setting `useMaterial3` to true in `ThemeData`.
-This demo app is available as single [Gist file on GitHub](https://gist.github.com/rydmike/515a014525c91ec55c86b489c30bfad5), and it can be run directly in a Web **DartPad** here:
+During the talk I use a simple demo app to show different ways to construct a `ThemeData` object, and demonstrate the different results they produce.
+The same app is also used in the presentation to show what happens in Flutter 3.0, when you switch to using Material 3 design by setting `useMaterial3` to true in `ThemeData`.
+This demo app is available as a single [Gist file on GitHub](https://gist.github.com/rydmike/515a014525c91ec55c86b489c30bfad5), and it can be run directly in a Web **DartPad** here:

 [<img src="https://rydmike.com/assets/Flutter_Nordics_M3Talk_demo.png?raw=true" alt="Demo app" width="600"/>](https://dartpad.dev/?id=515a014525c91ec55c86b489c30bfad5)